 - When deciding who to target as your chosen public authority, it’s better to identify one specific individual or department who must address the problem, rather than vaguely calling upon the entire council or Government to rectify the issue.

-- 1-3 paragraphs in length is the ideal size in which to outline your issue.
+- 1-3 paragraphs is the ideal length in which to outline your issue.

 You’ve drafted your petition and unleashed it upon the world- amazing!
-Now you must make sure it reaches as many people as possible- and here’s exactly how to guarantee that it does:
+Now you must make sure it reaches as many people as possible:

 - Create an online hashtag for the petition.

-- Traditional press is important too- try to find a reporter or publication that might be interested in covering your story and invite them to interview you on the matter!
+- Traditional press is important too.
+Find a reporter or publication that might be interested in covering your story and invite them to interview you on the matter!

-Now that you’ve gathered enough signatures, it’s time to share your petition with the public authority of your choosing.
-Before you do, keep these key tips in mind:
+Now that you’ve gathered enough signatures, it’s time to share your petition with the public authority of your choosing:

-- When submitting your petition, timing is crucial- it’s important to choose a submission date that most easily facilitates the change you are asking for.
-For example, if you are petitioning against a new building development, try to submit your petition before the building plans have been approved- it’ll be much harder for your petition to succeed if building work has already begun.
+- When submitting your petition, timing is crucial.
+Choose a submission date that most easily facilitates the change you are asking for.
+For example, if you are petitioning against a new building development, try to submit your petition before the building plans have been approved.
+It’ll be much harder for your petition to succeed if building work has already begun.

 - Make sure you’re submitting to the right place.
-Most government agencies, for example, have their own specific system for receiving petitions, so if you’re unsure about this, don’t be afraid to reach out to the department directly and ask for clarity.
+Most government agencies, for example, have their own specific system for receiving petitions.
+If you’re unsure about this, don’t be afraid to reach out to the department directly and ask for clarity.

-- It’s important to formulate a clear roadmap of what next steps you’ll take if the petition fails.
+- Formulate a clear roadmap of what next steps you’ll take if the petition fails.
 This will ensure that your efforts do not go to waste, and that you can make the most of the contact database you’ve built during your time gaining signatures.